Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Differential Privacy Background

 If $M$ satisfies $f$-DP, where $f=T(P,Q)$, then intuitively determining whether the database is $D$ or $D'$ is at least as hard as distinguishing between $P$ and $Q$.
 Thus, if $P$ and $Q$ are difficult to distinguish, then the individual's private data is unlikely to be compromised.
 Since the differential privacy guarantee is symmetric (i.e., both $T(M(D),M(D'))$ and $T(M(D'),M(D))$ must be greater than $f$), it suffices to restrict the $f$-DP guarantee to \emph{symmetric} tradeoff functions, meaning that if $f=T(P,Q)$, then $f=T(Q,P)$.
 Due to this, we limit the scope of the paper to symmetric tradeoff functions.
-Similar to other notions of differential privacy, $f$-DP has a number of important properties:

-{\bf Group privacy} The guarantee of $f$-DP is implicitly for \emph{groups of size 1}, since the adjacent databases differ in one entry.
-However, if $M$ satisfies $f$-DP, then it also satisfies $f^{\circ k}$-DP for groups of size $k$ (where $d(D,D')\leq k$), where $f^{\circ k}\defeq f\circ \cdots \circ f$ and $f$ appears $k$ times.
-Note that while this guarantee is tight in general, for a specific $f$-DP mechanism there may exist a stronger guarantee for groups.